MIG Wire Types for Auto Body: Which to Use and When

 • Smaller wire feeds smoothly and forgives minor setup errors.

-Use .023 for tighter heat control on very thin panels, and .030 when you need a bit more fill.
+Use .023 wire for tighter heat control on very thin panels.
+Use .030 wire when you need more fill.
 Either choice supports clean fit-up, fewer defects, and a finish that’s ready for sanding, shaping, and paint.
-Additionally, maintaining proper settings enhances the overall quality and safety of your welds.

 What Wire to Use for Stainless and Aluminum